cdaein/web/content/blog/2022-03-11-growth-one/index.md

 Also, the probability distribution I set in my code was not exactly reflected in the minted tokens. you have to flip the coins many times to get an even probability, but for my project with the maximum edition of 128, and much less actually minted, that distribution was skewed quite a bit.
 If it were fully minted and had a larger edition count, I think it would have made a difference.
 I think I also had a skewed perspective as I was testing thousands of times before minting.
 That to me was a disappointment.
 After all, I put a lot of time and effort to make sure there will be a lot of unique variations.
 It is unfortunate that many of the variations will never see the light of day.

 This project didn't get minted as many times as I had hoped but the whole experience of learning and creating was very valuable for me.
 I very much enjoyed the whole process.
 If anything, NFT gave me motivation to push forward, finish and release the piece out in the world.
-If it weren't for that, I would have just tinker with it for some time and moved on.
+If it weren't for that, I would have just tinkered with it for some time and moved on.
 It could have been one of many incomplete code files in my computer.
 I would like to continue to experiment with this new method of creating and releasing my work.